kshlm/kshlm.in/content/about/about.md

 +++
 author = "Kaushal"
-draft = false
+date = 2019-11-24T06:45:00Z
 slug = "me"
 title = "About Me"
-date = "2018-03-07T22:25:02+05:30"

 +++
 I'm a Software Engineer and an Open Source Software enthusiast based out of Mysore, India.

-I'm a contributer to the [Gluster](https://www.gluster.org) project and currently one of the maintainers of the GlusterD component.

-I'm employed by [Red Hat](https://www.redhat.com) as a Senior Software Engineer, to work on the Gluster project and [Red Hat Storage](https://www.redhat.com/en/technologies/storage) product.
+I'm employed by [Red Hat](https://www.redhat.com) as a Senior Software Engineer and work on the Red Hat OpenShift Container Storage product.

+I currently contribute to [OpenShift](https://www.openshift.com "OpenShift") and am one of the maintainers of the [OpenShift Container Storage](https://github.com/openshift/ocs-operator "OCS Operator") project.

+I was a contributor to and a maintainer of the [Gluster](https://www.gluster.org) project and maintained the distributed management framework, GlusterD.